Solid-State Batteries Hailed as The Next Big Thing

 What Makes Solid-State Better?

 Lithium-metal solid-state batteries should in theory charge faster, go farther, last longer and operate more safely than today’s EVs and gas-powered vehicles – helping to bring more of us closer to a lower-carbon future.

 QuantumScape’s lithium-metal batteries replace the polymer separator used in conventional lithium-ion batteries with a solid-state separator.
 The carbon or silicon anode used in conventional lithium-ion batteries becomes a lithium-metal anode.
 The anode is more energy-dense, allowing the battery to store a greater amount of energy in the same volume.

 Interestingly, QuantumScape’s “A0” cells, which have just been shipped, actually expand and contract depending on the state of charge.
 The architecture of the cells, a hybrid between the “pouch” battery cells commonly used in electric car batteries, and a more shaped “prismatic” design, expands and contracts in just one direction.

-The company claims that, at a target of 1,000 Wh/L (watt-hours per litre) would translate to more range for electric vehicles if the batteries take up the same amount of space – potentially 50 to 80 percent more.
+The company claims that, at a target of 1,000 Wh/L (watt-hours per liter) would translate to more range for electric vehicles if the batteries take up the same amount of space – potentially 50 to 80 percent more.
 Alternatively, the size of the battery could be reduced, lightening the car, taking up less space, and improving overall efficiency.

-Automakers Begin Testing
+Automakers Begin Testing These Solid-State Batteries

 QuantumScape still has a lot of work ahead to bring its solid-state batteries to market, including improvements to the quality, consistency, and throughput of its production processes.
 It also plans additional enhancements on the product side, such as increased capacity loading and improved packaging efficiency.